MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP37 - "Put Me in the Camp of Amp" with Jerrad Wyche.md

 URL: https://maxfrequency.net/mfp-37
 permalink: mfp-37
 ---
+# MFP37 - "Put Me in the Camp of Amp" with Jerrad Wyche

 Jerrad Wyche returns catch up with Max about the state of Xbox and dissect the 2024 Xbox Summer Games Showcase.

 <audio controls>